Azure-Samples/managed-disk-dotnet-create-virtual-machine-using-custom-image/README.md

 - csharp
 products:
 - azure
-services: Compute
+extensions:
-platforms: dotnet
+- services: Compute
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started with creating a virtual machine using a custom image #

  Azure Compute sample for managing virtual machines -
   - Create an un-managed virtual machine from PIR image with data disks
   - Deallocate the virtual machine
   - Generalize the virtual machine
   - Create a virtual machine custom image from the virtual machine
   - Create a second managed virtual machine using the custom image
   - Create a third virtual machine using the custom image and configure the data disks
   - Deletes the custom image
   - Get SAS Uri to the virtual machine's managed disks.

 ## Running this Sample ##